-(19HS0823) RESEARCH METHODOLOGY AND IPR
+(20HS0823) RESEARCH METHODOLOGY AND IPR

-- 1. Understand some basic concepts of research and its methodologies - 2.
-Identify appropriate research topics - 3.
-Enrich knowledge to their research field - 4.
-Process for filing Patent
+- 1. Understand some basic concepts of research and its methodologies. - 2.
+Identify and discuss appropriate research topics, select appropriate research design, and implement a research project. - 3.
+Understand the intricacies of grant of patent, patentability, licensing and revocation at national and international level.